Pip the Troll: After Infinity Watch

 Professor X proceeds to make telepathic contact with one of the Goddess' thralls, Pip's former ally, Moondragon.
 Pip secretly touches Xavier and his powers make contact through the link, allowing him to know the location of the Goddess because Moondragon knows it.

 Pip teleports to it, in the center of the Goddess' planet, a new form of Counter-Earth.
 By touching the Cosmic Egg, Pip gains access to its near-infinite powers.
 He turns the Goddess into salt.
 He manifests a throne and sits upon it, musing as to what to do with his newfound powers.
 He reflects on many plans for Earth, such as making super-powered beings wash his car and changing all the females, including the overweight and elderly, into shapely, twenty-something women.
 One of his goals is to gain revenge on the Hulk for forcibly bathing him; however, he realizes none of this will make him truly happy, and therefore decides on something that will: a simple birthday party thrown for him by his friends.
 Before he can implement this, he is subdued by the brainwashed guardian of the Egg, the female New Warriors member Silhouette.
 She had been hiding in a nearby container, for just this sort of situation.

 Pip also appears in Marvel: The End #5–6 and She-Hulk (2005 series) #12–13.
-Pip assisted Thanos in his first quest after his experience in Marvel: The End in Thanos #1–6.
+Pip assists Thanos in his first quest after his experience in Marvel: The End in Thanos #1–6.

 X-Factor Investigations

-Pip is next seen when Hela, Norse goddess of death, appears in disguise and hires X-Factor Investigations to find a missing pendant of Thor's hammer.
+Pip is next seen when Hela, the Norse goddess of death, appears in disguise and hires X-Factor Investigations to find a missing pendant of Thor's hammer.
 When Jamie Madrox and Banshee track it down and take it off of the neck of a drunken bar patron, he reverts to Pip the Troll.
 Without the pendant hiding him, Hela is able to track down Pip, whom she captures.
-This angers X-Factor leader Madrox, who feels responsible, and the team travels to Las Vegas and saves the troll with the help of Thor.
+This angers Madrox, who feels responsible, and the team travels to Las Vegas and saves the troll with the help of Thor.
 Pip follows X-Factor back to New York and joins the team, serving as receptionist, out of gratitude for their actions; however, a mysterious phone call Pip receives reveals that Pip has other, as-yet-unknown reasons for joining the group.

-It appeared Pip was killed by a woman he previously helped.
-The woman shoots him in the head after claiming that "X-Factor will fall".
-The injury was not fatal due to his non-human physique: Laxidazians's brains are in their chest, next to the heart, as he explains later.
+A woman Pip previously helped later shoots him in the head after claiming that "X-Factor will fall".
+The injury, however, is not fatal due to his non-human physique: Laxidazians' brains are in their chest, next to the heart.
+While recovering from the gunshot, Pip's mind borrows the body of Monet St. Croix.